Hummus (or houmous?)

 a pinch of spices (such as cinnamon, ginger, or nutmeg, etc.)

-Why this is better for you: I’m almost embarassed to say this because it’s so obvious but most jams are loaded with sugar.
+I’m almost embarassed to say this because it’s so obvious but most jams are loaded with sugar.
 Sugar as an ingredient added to food lowers your immune system, raises inflammation and can massively contribute to obesity.
 Standard jams are at least 45% added sugar while the “no added sugar” ones are sweetened with fruit juice concentrate.
 Although less refined, these jams are still a massive sugar dump into your system, which raises inflammation, slows detoxification and has other unwanted effects.
 Raw fruits (rich in vitamin C) are more nutritious than cooked but sometimes it’s just nice to have jam.
 When wet chia seeds swell and emit a gel which is rocket fuel for friendly gut bacteria.
 Friendly bugs are important for ALL areas of your health – mood, immunity, even blood pressure and mental clarity.
 Enjoy…

 I love this!
 First tasted at Christmas in 1989 in Italy while I worked (briefly) as an au pair.
 So many interesting new foods and flavours.
 This one was a keeper.
 If you are a foodie you will definitely enjoy…

 Makes 600ml stuffing (enough to stuff the body cavity and neck of a 1.8kg bird) with about 1 cup of leftovers which you can use to make my delicious stuffed mackerel fillets for another dinner.
-Another thing I like to do at Christmas is add a little bit of chicken bone broth to the leftover stuffing and bake in a parcel in the oven for around half an hour.
-Give that similar gorgeous meaty flavour and moisture.
+Another thing I like to do at Christmas is add a little bit of chicken bone broth to any stuffing that didn’t fit in the bird.
+Just enough to wet it and allow you to compact it.
+And then bake in a parcel in the oven at 180C for around 40 minutes.
+Give that similar gorgeous meaty flavour and moisture as you get when its been cooked in the bird.

-250g cooked peeled chestnuts
+260g cooked peeled chestnuts

 or